Sea pineapple

 The sea pineapple (Halocynthia roretzi) is an edible ascidian (sea squirt) consumed primarily in Korea, where it is known as meongge, and to a lesser extent in Japan, where it is known as hoya (ホヤ) or maboya (マボヤ).

 Sea pineapples are known for both their peculiar appearance, described by journalist Nick Tosches as "something that could exist only in a purely hallucinatory eco-system" and their peculiar taste, described as "something like iodine" and "rubber dipped in ammonia".
 However, aficionados claim that the taste is well suited to serving with sake.
 The flavor has been attributed to an unsaturated alcohol called cynthiaol, which is present in minute quantities.

 Sea pineapples live in shallow water, usually attached to rocks and artificial structures, an example of marine biofouling.
-Halocynthia roretzi is adapted to cold water: it can survive in water temperatures between 2–24 °C, but optimum temperature is around 12 °C.
+Halocynthia roretzi is adapted to cold water: it can survive in water temperatures between 2 and 24 °C, but optimum temperature is around 12 °C.

 Aquaculture of sea pineapples first succeeded in 1982, when 39 metric tons were produced in Korea.
 Production reached a peak of 42,800 tons in 1994.
 The FAO estimates that total world sea pineapple production in 2006 was 21,500 tons, worth around US$18 million.
 Of this, 16,000 tons were cultivated in Japan, including 12,163 tons in Miyagi prefecture alone.